Cardiovascular Outcomes Assessment of the MitraClip Percutaneous Therapy for Heart Failure Patients With Functional

-The results of this landmark trial indicate that transcatheter mitral valve approximation using the MitraClip on a background of maximally tolerated GDMT was superior to GDMT alone in reducing HF hospitalization and mortality in symptomatic HF patients with grade 3-4+ MR. Improvements were also observed in LV dimensions and patient symptoms.
-Significant improvements were noted in QoL measurements starting at 1 month and sustained out to 24 months.
+The results of this landmark trial indicate that transcatheter mitral valve approximation using the MitraClip on a background of maximally tolerated GDMT was superior to GDMT alone in reducing HF hospitalization and mortality in symptomatic HF patients with grade 3-4+ MR. Improvements were also observed in LV dimensions, renal outcomes, hospitalizations (primarily related to HF, both fatal and nonfatal), and patient symptoms.
+Significant improvements were noted in QoL measurements starting at 1 month and sustained out to 5 years.
 The device had excellent safety.
+There was a high rate of crossover after 2 years from GDMT to the MitraClip arm.
+Benefits were sustained among elderly patients, although benefit in HFH was greater among younger patients compared with older patients.

 All operators in this trial were experienced in the use of MitraClip.
 These results come on the heels of the recently published MITRA-FR trial, which did not show a benefit in this patient population.
 Possible reasons for differences include enrollment of patients with more severe MR (EROA >30 in COAPT vs. >20 in MITRA-FR) and less dilated ventricles (LVEDV 101 vs. 135, respectively).
 Procedural complications and success in reducing MR were also higher in the COAPT trial.
 These are truly landmark findings and will likely have a significant impact on the management of patients with secondary MR.